vault-development/react-native-svg-uri/README.md

 # react-native-svg-uri
-Render SVG images in React Native from using a URL or a static file
+Render SVG images in React Native using a URL or a static file.

-URL SVG's are cached using react native's Async Storage.
+SVG's rendered from a url are cached using react native's Async Storage.

 Forked from 'react-native-svg-uri'.